Kiplin Hall

 Kiplin Hall is a Jacobean historic house at Kiplin in North Yorkshire, England, and a Grade I listed building.
 It is not far from the River Swale in the Vale of Mowbray.
-Kiplin Hall is rich in education, in architecture and art, a museum of history, a gallery and provides a biographical record of its past English country house owners.
+Kiplin Hall is a museum of history, a gallery and provides a biographical record of its past English country house owners.
 The nearest villages are Scorton, Great Langton and Bolton-on-Swale.

 Early settlement

-As with many great estates, the history of Kiplin was shaped by the 16th century religious conflicts around the Reformation.
+As with many great estates, the history of Kiplin was shaped by the 16th-century religious conflicts around the Reformation.
 The land was originally a monastic holding under the ownership of Easby Abbey.
-Following the dissolution of the monasteries the land at Kiplin passed to John Scrope, 8th Baron Scrope of Bolton, and then to Thomas Wharton, 2nd Baron Wharton.
+Following the Dissolution of the Monasteries, the land at Kiplin passed to John Scrope, 8th Baron Scrope of Bolton, and then to Thomas Wharton, 2nd Baron Wharton.